Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After 300 meters, come to a T-intersection, turning left to leave town.
 Pick up a country paved road, for 1/2 kilometer, walking toward the next town of Ozón.
 You will see the sign, identifying the town, shortly after leaving Quintáns, however you never actually walk through it, but pass to the north of it.

-The road turns to dirt briefly, then back to the pavement where you walk by the lovely Casa Pedrajás (minimum 4 nights!), a rural home with its own cross in the front, that accommodates guests and right beside it the private Albergue Et Suseia, the choice for pilgrims, at 15.8 kilometers from the bifurcation.
+The road turns to dirt for a few hundred meters, then back to the pavement where you walk by the lovely Casa Pedrajás (multi-night minimum), a rural home with its own cross in the front, that accommodates guests and right beside it the private Albergue Et Suseia, the choice for pilgrims, at 15.8 kilometers from the bifurcation.

 At the next intersection, take a left at the 10.49 kilometer waymark, below, then an almost immediate right onto this lovely dirt road, shown next.